jreypo/jreypo.github.io/_posts/2016-01-11-vmware-lightwave-multi-node-domain-setup.md

 comments: true
 ---

 [VMware Lightwave](https://vmware.github.io/lightwave/) is an identity and management access service for Cloud-Native apps.
 It was released to the community last year and the source code can be accessed in VMware's Github.
-Since I'm revamping my homelab to become more cloud-native aware Lightwave was the natural choice to provide authentication services, I dedcide to setup a multi-node domain to be able to test different Lightwave scenarios.
+Since I'm revamping my homelab to become more cloud-native aware Lightwave was the natural choice to provide authentication services, I decided to setup a multi-node domain to be able to test different Lightwave scenarios.

 ## Lightwave installation